 These meetings occur monthly between the times of 5:30-7:30pm and involve short seminars, activities, and guest presentations designed to assist you with areas including academic success, getting involved, resume-building, internships, job opportunities, networking, scholarship information, and applying for grad school programs.
 Dinner and snacks are typically served.This is a great way to meet other OSAA members as well.

 Freshmen have the opportunity to receive advice and direction from upper class OSAA Peer Mentors to assist them towards a successful transition to Wright State University.
 Interested upper class OSAA students can receive professional development via this position as well as knowledge and activities covered in a related Leadership via Peer Mentoring course.
 This is a great way to give back, boost your resume, and hone "soft skills."
 If interested, contact your Ability Advisor.

 OSAA is able to sponsor students desiring tutoring from Tutoring Services so that they may get the assistance they need to succeed in class for free.
-Tutoring Sponsor Tickets are available in the Ability Advisor’s office (Russ Engineering Center 436) and are available at any point throughout the semester.
+Tutoring Sponsor Tickets are available in the Ability Advisor’s office (180 University Hall) and are available at any point throughout the semester.

 Internship and Research Experiences

 Obtaining meaningful fieldwork experience is one of the best ways, along with academic success, to distinguish yourself when preparing to obtain an advanced degree or full-time employment.
 Opportunities will be presented throughout the year via email, on OSAA’s Facebook page (www.facebook/OSAAWSU) and Twitter feed (OSAAWSU), and at monthly Scholars Meetings.